 >>> Tribute to a legend of the organic, natural health and freedom movements

 • Results from the latest Alzheimer’s drug trials have been released by press release by Eli Lilly.
-Despite donanemab (a drug that tackles amyloid plaques) apparently showing a slowing of cognitive and functional decline in Alzheimer’s patients 2 with possible a third participant died during the trials.
+Despite donanemab (a drug that tackles amyloid plaques) apparently showing a slowing of cognitive and functional decline in Alzheimer’s patients 2 with a possible third participant dying during the trials.
 Regardless of the deaths, Lilly is pushing ahead with seeking approval for the new drug preying on families desperate to tackle the declines associated with Alzheimer’s in their loved ones.

 >>> You can combat Alzheimer’s disease naturally Alzheimer’s disease: cheap nutrients outperform latest drug